dmccan/yada-wiki/readme.txt

 Yes, there is a Yada Wiki sub-menu under the main settings menu where you can enable showing the Yada Wiki shortcode buttons when editing posts and pages.
 Remember, the wiki shortcode is only for linking to wiki pages.

+= Can I set a wiki page as my site home page? =

+Yes, on the Yada Wiki settings menu (Admin / Settings / Yada Wiki) there is now a place where you can select a wiki page for the site home page.
+The Home Page setting there will override the setting on the Settings / Reading page and the Customizer Home Page setting.
+If you change the settings there it will replace the page you select here.

 = How can I add a wiki table of contents menu in the sidebar? =

-There is now a sidebar widget so that you can include the TOC or a category list of wiki articles.
+There is a sidebar widget so that you can include the TOC or a category list of wiki articles.
 It is a multi-instance widget so you can have more than one version of the widget active at a time.

+= How can I show recent wiki articles in the sidebar? =

+There is now a recent activity widget so that you can include a list of the most recent wiki articles.
+You may optionally show the how long ago it was modified.

 = Does Yada Wiki work with Page Builder plugins? =